-When you’re buying a new car, fuel economy is more than likely to cross your mind at some stage during the selection process.
-If you’re looking to cut down on your monthly fuel bill, there’s no need to buy an electric car or a hybrid as there are plenty of conventional petrol and diesel models out there that can help you cut down on how often you need to visit the pumps.
+When buying a new car, fuel economy is often one of the biggest deciding factors.
+If you’re looking to reduce your monthly fuel bills, there are plenty of efficient petrol and diesel models that can help you spend less time at the pumps.

 1. Peugeot 208